Health funding data analysis

 Regional variation in England

 We can also look at health expenditure by region.
 There is significant variation between regions in England, with London having the highest healthcare spend per person, and regions in the East (East of England, South East, and the East Midlands) among the lowest in terms of spend per person.
-In 2020/2021, spending per person fell in real terms in all English regions.
+In the last two years, spending per person fell in real terms in all English regions.
+The removal of additional Covid-19 funding has also been felt more keenly in some places than others, with London only experiencing an 8% drop in funding since 2020-21, whereas funding to the South East has fallen by 14% in the same amount of time.

 Significant differences in per-person healthcare spend can result in differences in the care people receive.
 However, regions with lower levels of health may receive more health funding, insofar as funding allocations for different geographical areas take the demography and health needs of the population into account.
 In part, this explains the geographical differences.